lanl/PYSEQM/docs/source/quick_start.rst

-This quickstart is a high-level introduction on how to get started using PySEQM.
+This quickstart is a high-level introduction on how to get started with using PySEQM.

 For full examples, please check out our `GitHub repository <https://github.com/lanl/pyseqm>`_ and the `examples directory <https://github.com/lanl/pyseqm/tree/main/examples>`_.